-- Have your child vaccinated.
-Doctors recommend a different pneumonia vaccine for all children younger than age 2 and for children ages 2 to 5 years who are at particular risk of pneumococcal disease.
-Children who attend a group day care center should also get the vaccine.
-Doctors also recommend seasonal flu shots for children older than six months.
+- Make sure children get vaccinated.
+Doctors recommend a different pneumonia vaccine for children younger than age 2 and for children ages 2 to 5 years who are at particular risk of pneumococcal disease.
+Children who attend a group child care center should also get the vaccine.
+Doctors also recommend flu shots for children older than 6 months.

 - Don't smoke.
 Smoking damages your lungs' natural defenses against respiratory infections.

 - AskMayoExpert.
-What diagnostic evaluation should be done in an outpatient with suspected community acquired pneumonia?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Community-acquired pneumonia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

 - Longo DL, et al. Harrison's Principles of Internal Medicine.
 18th ed.
 New York, N.Y.: McGraw-Hill; 2012. http://accessmedicine.mhmedical.com/book.aspx?bookid=331.
 Accessed Jan.
 21, 2015.